Samsung challenge: sold the phone, how to keep the customer

 The owner of SamMobile, Rotterdam-based Danny Dorresteijn, says he has tried in vain to forge a closer relationship.
 "Samsung is not a big fan of us," he said.
 But he's hopeful.
 "Everything takes time."

 Indeed, there are signs that Samsung is learning it needs to use social media better.
-W hen two Indian bloggers flown by Samsung to a technology show in Berlin last week complained online that they had been stranded because they refused to wear a Samsung uniform and tout Galaxy phones, the company was quick to apologise.
+When two Indian bloggers flown by Samsung to a technology show in Berlin last week complained online that they had been stranded because they refused to wear a Samsung uniform and tout Galaxy phones, the company was quick to apologize.

 BRAND LOYALTY